Donate

 Can my child get free school meals?

-For children in Year 3 or above to qualify for free school meals, you must get one of the following benefits:
+Children in Year 3 or above can also qualify for free school meals if you get the guarantee element of Pension Credit, or Asylum Support.

 Children aged between 16 and 18 who are getting Universal Credit in their own name can also get free school meals.